rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 We now have to compile all our code into a single file [a bundle] to make it production-ready.

-So, with Rollup [our bundler] installed, we need to create a Rollup configuration file (`rollup.config.js`) in the root directory of our app [on the same level as the package.json file] which will then be picked up and used by Rollup to compile [bundle] all our code.
+So, with Rollup [our bundler] installed, we need to create a Rollup configuration file (`rollup.config.js`) in the root directory of our app [on the same level as the package.json file] which will be picked up and used by Rollup to compile [bundle] all our code.

-But before we go on to populate our config file with config code, let's `npm install` some Rollup plugins [development dependencies] which will be required by Rollup during bundling process.
+But before we go on to populate our config file with config code, let's `npm install` some Rollup plugins [development dependencies] which will be required by Rollup during bundling.

 #### - [rollup-plugin-node-resolve](https://www.npmjs.com/package/rollup-plugin-node-resolve)